Reform measures

 What if we advise a client of the need for an amendment for a significant matter but they say they will take care of it later?

-If you are not reasonably satisfied that they will correct the statement within a reasonable period, or otherwise explain the false or misleading statement, you will need to, depending on the circumstances, withdraw from the engagement, notify the ATO and/or TPB and take any additional action in the public interest.
+If you are not reasonably satisfied that they have corrected the statement within a reasonable period, or otherwise explained the false or misleading statement, you will need to, depending on the circumstances, withdraw from the engagement, notify the ATO and/or TPB and take any additional action in the public interest.
 The action required will depend on the circumstances.

 Who determines if it is material?